yetanalytics/flint/doc/graph.md

 ### `:with`

-Used only in `:delete`/`:insert` updates, `:with` specifies the graph for the query.
+Used only in `:delete`/`:insert` updates, `:with` specifies the graph being mutated by the update; it is similar to `:from` for queries.
 Syntactically, it consists an IRI or prefixed IRI that specifies the graph.

 The example:
 ```clojure